 Three eBird reports of recent sightings are available for Siesta Key Beach:

 URFER FAMILY PARK is a family-oriented park with a variety of play equipment designed for toddlers through teens.
 For birders, hikers and runners, a multi-use fitness trail and a separate, one-mile nature trail circle through pine flatwoods, providing views of forests and a few ponds.
-A short, secluded boardwalk with an observation deck traverses a forested wetland.
+Just off the parking lot loop, a short, secluded boardwalk with an observation deck crosses a forested wetland.
 West of the developed part of the park, unpaved trails weave through oak hammocks and upland scrub.
-This was the first Gold LEED certified park in Sarasota County.
+This was the first LEED Gold certified park in Sarasota County.
 Restrooms and substantial parking are available.
 No admission fee.

-Featured Birds: More than 135 species have been recorded in the park by eBIrders.
+Featured Birds: More than 140 species have been sighted in the park by eBirders.
 This park is quite good for migrating and wintering warblers and thrushes.
 Sandhill Crane, Northern Parula, Brown Thrasher, Prairie Warbler, White-eyed Vireo and Great Horned Owl may nest here.
 Remember to keep your eyes on the sky; Urfer is a good flyby area for birds moving inland from the beaches.

 Insider’s Tip: Most birders make a beeline for the west part of the park, with its two primitive Yellow and Red Trails, and smaller paths cutting across the interior and around the park perimeter.
-Early morning, however, can also provide good birding opportunities along the paved multi-use trail.
+Seasonal rains can flood these trails.
+(Please note: a small, private, working cattle ranch continues operation in the north-west segment of the park).
+Although the west part of the park is the most popular for birding, early mornings can also provide good birding opportunities along the paved multi-use trail in the eastern section.
 Check the ponds in this area for Wood Duck.

 Address: 4012 Honore Ave., Sarasota, FL 3423